Can tablets help you to stop drinking alcohol? Look here for the various approved pharmaceutical medication to stop drinking alcohol.

 We focus on healing each of our patients as a whole person.
-The best way in which we can do this is through a bespoke alcohol rehabilitation programme that immediately follows on from detox.
+The best way in which we can do this is through a bespoke alcohol rehabilitation programme that immediately follows detox.

 If you have a preferred medication in which to complete alcohol detox, we will also factor that into your treatment plan.
 We feel it is important that you feel heard and confident in letting us help.

-Alcohol dependence and addiction kills.
-Thankfully, it is treatable and we have the means.
+Alcohol dependence and addiction kill.
+Thankfully, it is treatable, and we have the means.
 We treat alcoholism through our teams of multidisciplinary professionals.
 Simultaneously delivering first-class addiction treatment, coupled with the highest standards of care.

 We can not only help you to get sober, comfortably and safely but can show you how to live a sober and purposeful life.
 Call or message us now for further information.

 - The public health burden of alcohol: evidence review. https://www.gov.uk/government/publications/the-public-health-burden-of-alcohol-evidence-review

 - Statistics on Alcohol England 2020.
 Statistics on Alcohol 2020: Data Tables (version 2)

 - Public Health England (2021). https://fingertips.phe.org.uk/public-health-dashboard-ft#page/11/gid/1938133154/pat/6/par/E12000006/ati/102/are/E10000015/iid/93011/age/168/sex/4

 - Acamprosate to Reduce Symptoms of Alcohol Withdrawal. https://www.clinicaltrials.gov/ct2/show/NCT00106106

 - , “Acamprosate: A Review of Its Use in Alcohol Dependence”.
 GL (July 2015). https://link.springer.com/article/10.1007%2Fs40265-015-0423-9